 The offshore environment adjacent to the Project Site consists of a relatively flat and shallow continental shelf, which dips so gently (about 0.4° to 0.5°) that water depths at the 3-nautical-mile limit of California's State Waters are 130 to 150 feet.
 The seafloor is predominately covered by sediment composed of sand and mud, with small sedimentary bedrock exposures.
 The largest of these local bedrock exposures is Carpinteria Reef, located approximately three miles west of the Project Site.
 Other hard bottom habitat is the rocky area off Rincon Point, located approximately 1.8 miles southeast of the Project Site.
 Remote operated vehicle surveys have reported that most of the Platform Gail/Grace pipeline bundle is buried under soft sediments from approximately -45 to -140 feet and then intermittently exposed to the State waters limit (-148 feet).
-Epifauna of deeper waters in sedimentary habitats and those species found growing on or foraging near exposed pipeline segments include plumose anemone (Metridium senile), bat stars (Patiria miniate), and rockfish.
-Based on fish trapping conducted at the former sites of four oil production platforms as close as 2.6 miles from the Project Site, common open water fishes in the Project area include blue-banded ronquil (Rathbunnella hypolecta), brown rockfish (Sebastes auriculatus), calico rockfish (Sebastes dalli), lingcod (Ophiodon elongatus), sarcastic fringehead (Neoclinus blanchardi) and white croaker (Genyonemus lineatus).
-Fish surveys conducted in 2015 at eight oil production platforms in the region (Platforms Henry, Hogan and Houchin, located as close as 2.9 miles from the Project Site) using scuba and a remotely operated vehicle identified the highest density fish species at these three platforms as half-banded rockfish (Sebastes semicinctus), square-spot rockfish (Sebastes hopkinsi), calico rockfish, olive rockfish (Sebastes serranoides), lingcod and painted greenling (Oxylebius pictus) (Padre 2021c).
+Epifauna of deeper waters in sedimentary habitats and those species found growing on or foraging near exposed pipeline segments include plumose anemone (Metridium senile), bat stars (Patiria miniate), and rockfish(Padre 2021c).